parklab/xTea/README.md

 				--nclip: minimum number of clipped reads;
 				--cr: minimum number of clipped reads whose mates map in repetitive regions;
 				--nd: minimum number of discordant pair;

+			Specific parameters for long reads module:
+			    --rmsk: this is reference full length L1 annotation file from RepeatMasker only for the "ghost" L1 detection module.
+One file named "hg38_L1_larger2K_with_all_L1HS.out" within the downloaded library could be directly used;
+			    --cns: this is the L1 concensus sequence needed only by the "ghost" L1 detection module.
+One file named "LINE1.fa" within the downloaded library could be directly used;
+			    --rep: repeat library folder (folder contain files decompressed from the downloaded "rep_lib_annotation.tar.gz");
+			    --clean: clean the intermediate files

 			```